R-Akhilasri/Digital-world/README.md

 # Digital-world
-It's about our daiily needs,
+It's about our daily needs,
 now-a-days without digital it's hard to live.
 This is the platform which fulfill your needs according to trend.